 I feel the need to point out that the Stormtroopers in A New Hope were NOT clones.
 Most, if not all, clones were dead by this time.
 Only the 501st, then renamed Vader's Fist, were the remaining clones and there was not that many from the 501st around.
 Sure, maybe some survived, but what are the chances that the VERY few that are still alive were ones that Obi-Wan used to know and/or lead?

-After Evazan and Ponda Baba are injured by Obi Wan, the patrons of Mos Eisley resume their business within seconds.
-This indicates this kind of thing (or worse) happens all the time there.
+After Evazan and Ponda Baba are injured by Obi-Wan, the patrons of Mos Eisley resume their business within seconds.
+This indicates that this kind of thing (or worse) happens all the time there.
 They also quickly return to their business after Han blows Greedo's head off and tosses some money to the bartender for the "mess".

 The Death Star had a whole deck (level) for detention.
 There probably were a lot of innocent people inside cells who perished when the Death Star exploded.

 Not necessarily.
 Having capacity doesn't mean that capacity is in use.
 If I buy a brand-new trailer, it doesn't come loaded with boxes of cargo.
 The Death Star was only within the span of the film declared "fully operational."
 There's no reason to believe that they'd already started using its detention facilities in any significant way.
 Most likely to be aboard would have been any other high-value passengers from the Tantive IV, but that possibly only amounted to Leia.

 If Leia were the only prisoner, the whole "Prisoner Transfer from Cell Block B" thing would have fallen apart a lot sooner.
 That the initial complaint was only that proper bureaucratic procedure (and the implicit ego-stroking therein) had not been followed (rather than "wait, where did the Wookie come from??") implies that they have enough prisoners for this to be fairly routine.